 Spring Break is a phenomenal time to begin serving - even in your own neighborhood or apartment complex, as the weather gets a little warmer and the days are a little longer!
 (Plus, Easter is right around the corner...)

 Last week, we shared great ways you can serve with your kids - provided directly by Watermarkers!
 But you have also shared how you serve in your neighborhoods and apartment complexes.
 So today we're posting some great ways YOU serve your neighbors.

-And there's more where these came from: You can download "98 Ways to Serve in Your Neighborhood" if you'd like!
+And there's more where these came from: You can download "60 Ideas for Serving in Your Neighborhood"! if you'd like!

 Just Step Outside

 Let's start with some activities to get your blood pumping!